UTSA-CS-3793/VoiceReplication-VoiceRep/README.md

 # TayTech
-We wished to create an End-To-End Text-to-Speech model that is capable of sythesizing Morgan Freeman's voice from text.
-We replicated the Tacotron model designed by Google.
+We wished to create an End-To-End Text-to-Speech model that is capable of synthesizing Morgan Freeman's voice from text.
+We replicated the [Tacotron](https://arxiv.org/abs/1703.10135) model designed by Google.
 We were able to replicate the model, however the lack of Morgan Freeman audio prevented us from generating his voice.
-Thus we switched to the LJ Speech Dataset.
+Thus we switched to the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/).

 ## Installation Instructions.
 1. Download the code.
 Download the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/).
-2. Modify these variables in config.py.
+2. Modify these variables in `config.py`.
    - `LOG_DIR`: location of model checkpoints
    - `MODEL_NAME`: the name of the model file to load
    - `DATA_PATH`: location of the dataset
    - `TEST_DATA`: text file used to synthesize audio if not passing in text to predict in the code
-   - `SAVE_DIR`: where to save sythesized outputs
+   - `SAVE_DIR`: where to save synthesized outputs
    - `DEVICE`: cpu or gpu depending on your computer hangin
 ## Instruction to Run